-The active participation of young people in the political protest of 2011-2012 happened to be surprising for many: just before the events the media as well as some experts reported on the passivity of the youth, describing young people as not having any interest for politics nor any kind of collective actions, and being mere consumers or careerists.
+The active participation of young people in the political protest of 2011-2012 happened to be surprising for many: 1 just before the events the media as well as some experts reported on the passivity of the youth, describing young people as not having any interest for politics nor any kind of collective actions, and being mere consumers or careerists.
 However, the active presence of young people in the streets during the protest actions after the parliamentary and presidential elections has shown that the mobilisation potential is very high.
-Therefore it is important to reflect on the political mobilisation.
-In this chapter the focus is not on the protests and it is a post-protest reflection on the political socialisation of young people, as well as on the peculiarities of the politicised public space in St Petersburg.
+Therefore it is important to reflect on the political mobilisation of youth and the specific forms of public space that promote the mobilisation.
+In this chapter the focus is not on the protesting youth of 2011-2012.
+The text represents data collected before the protests and it is a post-protest reflection on the political socialisation of young people, as well as on the peculiarities of the politicised public space in St Petersburg.